plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 to estimate V<sub>cmax25</sub>.
 It will produce the exact same data frame as when using the function f.fit\_Aci.

-The one point method require an estimate of the e

 Importantly, the same temperature correction is used for all the datasets to estimate the parameters at 25°C. Since the Tleaf is also given in the output of the table, it will be possible to re estimate the